POsten040/week-6-project/README.md

 # Currency Exchange API

 #### **This program lets users see exchange rates for currency.
-Patrick Osten, 10/23/2020**
+Patrick Osten, 11/20/2020**

 **[Click here to open github repository in web browser](https://github.com/POsten040/week-5-project)**

 ## Description

-Money comes in all colors and creeds, but how much of it exactly do you have?
+* Money comes in all colors and creeds, but how much of it exactly do you have?
 Enter an ammount of dollars to see the exchange rate for different countries.
 This program uses the [ExchangeRate API](https://www.exchangerate-api.com/docs/overview).
+* Error messages will appear if the API call is faulty, or if the user input is faulty.

 ## Installation Requirements